Improved Bounds for Relaxed Graceful Trees: Abstract

 \begin{defn}\cite{SZ} Let $S$ and $T$ be trees and let $u,v$ be vertices of $S$ and $T$, respectively.
 Replace each vertex of $S$, other than the exceptional vertex $u$, by a copy of $T$ by identifying each vertex of $S$ with the vertex corresponding to $v$ in the distinct copy of $T$.
 Denote the resulting tree by $S\Delta_{+1}T$. \end{defn}

 \begin{thm}\cite{SZ} If $S$ of order $n_S$ and $T$ are trees with graceful labelings $f$ and $g$, where $f(u)=n_S-1$ and $g(v)=0$, then $S\Delta_{+1}T$ is graceful. \end{thm}

 Suppose $S$ and $T$ have orders $n_S$ and $n_T$, respectively, with graceful labelings $f$ and $g$.
-The construction used to prove the above theorem requires $n_S-1$ copies of $T$, each substituted for a vertex of $S$.
-Let $(A,B)$ be a bipartition of $T$ with $v\in A$.
+The construction used to prove the above theorem requires $n_S-1$ copies of $T$, each substituted for a vertex of $S$ other than $u$.
+Let $(A,B)$ be the natural bipartition of $T$ with $v\in A$.
 The labeling function follows, other than the label on $u$, which is $(n_S-1)n_T$.

-Burzio and Ferrarese improved this method and called it the \emph{generalzed $\Delta_{+1}$} construction \cite{BF} by noticing that for any two adjacent vertices of $S$ into which we substitute copies of $T$, we may connect two such copies of $T$ by an edge between {\bf any} two vertices that correspond to the same vertex in each copy of $T$.
+Burzio and Ferrarese \cite{BF} improved this method and called it the \emph{generalized $\Delta_{+1}$} construction by noticing that for any two adjacent vertices of $S$ into which we substitute copies of $T$, we may connect two such copies of $T$ by an edge between {\bf any} two vertices that correspond to the same vertex in each copy of $T$.
 The exceptional vertex $u$ must still be adjacent to the vertices corresponding to the fixed vertex $v$ of $T$.

 \begin{thm} Lobster shells are graceful. \end{thm}

 \begin{proof} By Proposition \ref{perfmatch}, either a shell has a perfect matching or an almost perfect matching.
 Suppose the latter.
 Let $P$ be a path of diameter length.
 By induction on the number of vertices, it is easy to show that there exists an almost perfect matching $M$ which does not cover an end vertex $u$ of $P$.
 However, this means we can apply the generalized $\Delta_{+1}$ construction of \cite{BF} with $u$ as the exceptional vertex, the caterpillar formed by contracting the edges of $M$ as $S$ (labeled gracefuly with largest label on $u$), and $P_2$ as $T$. \end{proof}